Computer model locks in Eagles vs. Bills picks, score prediction

-Eagles vs. Bills: Where to watch NFL Week 17, betting odds, score prediction, sportsbook promos, SGP picks
+Eagles vs. Bills: Where to watch NFL Week 17, betting odds, score prediction, SGP picks, sportsbook promos

 How to bet Philadelphia Eagles vs. Buffalo Bills in NFL Week 17